• Click here - to use the wp menu builder

 Each of them requires strict attention, but in different ways.

 With that said, we know you want to try.
 But at the core of the issue is the end result of both bodybuilding and powerlifting.
 Bodybuilding is for those seeking that shredded aesthetic and well-rounded appearance.
 Not a single muscle imbalance is visible.
-While on the other hand, powerlifters aren’t as concerned about appearance as they are performance, being able to bench, squat, and deadlift insane amounts of weights.
+On the other hand, powerlifters aren’t as concerned about appearance as they are performance, being able to bench, squat, and deadlift insane amounts of weight.
 So, yes, both athletes can lift big.
 We aren’t trying to be insulting.
 But what we are saying is that for those wanting to walk the stage in a bodybuilding show, your goal is drastically different than a powerlifter and it comes from diet.

 Let’s take a look at these two sports and nail down the difference between the bodybuilding and powerlifting diets.
 You won’t be disappointed by the results once you know exactly what you’re looking for.
 And you may find a crossover that allows you the opportunity to do both and do well in both sports.